FunkyE9th/Test/docs/BL654DongleLED.md

-     If you get an Permission Denied error as shown below, you need to add your username to the dialout group.
+     If you get a Permission Denied error as shown below, you need to add your username to the dialout group.